Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 Pharming attack attempts to manipulate the DNS name resolution process by storing incorrect DNS records on a client system.

-Secure cookies have an attribute
+Secure cookies have an attribute set that instructs web browsers to only send them over encrypted connections, protecting from the from eavesdropping attacks.

+Chapter 7 Questions
+1.